IMERSS/imerss-bioinfo/Galiano Data Paper Vol I.md

 where [data-paper-mapping] is the path on your file system where the data paper sheets have been mapped using the Google Drive desktop client.
-This client, now named "Google Backup and Sync" is currently available from https://www.google.com/intl/en-GB/drive/download/ .
+This client is currently available from https://www.google.com/intl/en-GB/drive/download/ .
 The curated summary files are available in the folder https://drive.google.com/drive/folders/14gItR0p_4wYo4K1__tyPYeIuc2yLr6l_ .
 Browse to this folder and add it to your Google Drive mapping.